Updated on April 26th, 2019 by Eli Inkrot

 Finally, there is a very small amount of lithium that is being recycled from electronics.
 This method does not provide pure enough lithium to make new batteries, but it is suitable for other uses such as glass and ceramics.

-As you can see the production of lithium is highly concentrated, with 98.4% of it being produced by just five countries.
-Indeed, Australia and Chile alone accounted for three-fourths of the production market last year.
+As you can see the production of lithium is highly concentrated, with 97.4% of it being produced by just five countries.
+Indeed, Australia and Chile alone accounted for more than three-fourths of the production market last year.
 Keep in mind that this does not account for U.S. production, but this is currently limited to a single mine.

 Here too the lithium reserves are quite concentrated in just a handful of countries.
 While some reserves exist in other countries throughout the world (60,000 MT in Portugal, 48,000 MT in Brazil, 35,000 MT in the U.S. and 23,000 MT in Zimbabwe for instance) these are not “long-term pools” of resources available to be extracted.